ThilinaRajapakse/simpletransformers/README.md

 # Simple Transformers

 This library is based on the [Pytorch-Transformers](https://github.com/huggingface/pytorch-transformers) library by HuggingFace.
 Using this library, you can quickly train and evaluate Transformer models.
-Only 3 lines of code are needed to initialize a model, train the model, and evaluate the model.
+Only 3 lines of code are needed to initialize a model, train the model, and evaluate the model on classification tasks.

 Table of contents